*** Not for the faint-hearted. If you’d rather not know the ins and outs of running a business … Please click here to see a cute, very happy dog. ***

 I still can’t believe it myself — It’s astonishing!
 I don’t think it’ll ever truly feel real in my mind.

-I still operate in the same way, treating others with love and care … And that will never change, even if I gain an audience 10 million strong.
+I always operate in the same way, treating others with love and care … And that will never change, even if I gain an audience 10 million strong.

-#2: “How can I carry on giving and giving and giving when I feel like collapsing and I still don’t have a website of my own?”
+#2: “How can I carry on giving and giving and giving when I feel like collapsing and I'm yet to build a website of my own?”

 Strength and determination must burn bright inside.
 The desire to succeed needs to outweigh any weakness.

 #3: “He’s just launched a book.
 She’s just finished an online course.
-Lots of influencers are getting verified.
+Lots of influencers are getting verified on Social Media.
 Everybody is doing amazing things and making tons of money.
 Everyone is waiting on me.”

 These thoughts are so destructive and brought me down on many occasions.